 She was a keen county golfer, winning the first two county championships held by Dorset in 1923 and 1924 and a third some years later in 1934.
 She was a member of the team in the county finals of 1930, 1932 and 1936 and won the LGU Challenge Bowl in 1924.
 She was captain of Dorset in 1953, 1954 and 1964 and President from 1972 until 1976.
 She was an Honorary Member of the Club.

-Jeanne joined Parkstone in 1940, having moved down from London with her family, and is still an active social member.
+Jeanne joined Parkstone in 1940, having moved down from London with her family.
 After war service in the WRNS Jeanne quickly made her mark in golf winning her first English national championship in 1951.
 She went on to win eight national championships.
 The English in 1953 and 1957, the Swedish in 1952, the German and Italian in 1953, the Portuguese in 1954 and the Norwegian in 1955.

 Internationally she represented England for eight years in the 1950’s and played for GB & I against Europe in 1949 and 1950.
 Jeanne played in the Curtis Cup in 1950, 1952 and 1954 and captained the team in 1970.

 Having retired from competitive golf, Jeanne, a barrister by profession, had a distinguished career in local government, was a Deputy Lord Lieutenant of Dorset and was appointed CBE in 1982.
 Jeanne is an Honorary Member of Parkstone, joining the club in 1940, and was President from 2000 to 2003, probably the first lady president of a leading golf club.
-Jeanne celebrated her 100th Birthday in August of 2023 and is still an active social member of the Club.
+Jeanne celebrated her 100th Birthday in August of 2023 and remained an active social member of the Club until she died on 15th May 2024.
+Click here for an 'Appreciation' of her remarkable life.

 Maureen joined Parkstone in 1935 and won the Middlesex Ladies title at the age of 17.
 She went on to win the French Ladies in 1946 and played for England in the home internationals in 1947, 1948, 1959 and 1953, in which year she also played against Canada and New Zealand.
 Maureen played in the Curtis Cup in 1948 and captained GB and I in 1960.
 After her retirement from international golf Maureen became President of the LGU from 1982 - 1984.
 She founded and was the sole committee member of the Curtis Cup Association until she died in 2011.